 Park Guell History

 The intention of the project was to take advantage of the breathtaking views of Barcelona and the clean fresh air, away from the factories, in order to build a top of the line housing complex.

-Park Güell Tickets
+Park Guell Tickets

-Park Güell Hours
+Is Park Güell free?

 - October 25th to March 28th, from 8:30 to 18:15 (last entry until 17:30)